iframe-resizer/docs/src/content/docs/upgrade.md

 ### The <span class="option">minHeight</span>, <span class="option">minWidth</span>, <span class="option">maxHeight</span> and <span class="option">minWidth</span> options have been removed

 These settings are no longer required, as all target browsers now support setting these on the iframe via CSS.

-### Added new <span class="option">offset</span> option

-This new option allow you to adjust the value returned by the iframe for the dimension you are resizing, it can have either a positive or negative value.

 ## Other Improvements